khromov/sitemap-cache-warmer/README.md

 #### Scheduling the crawl

 You will need to use CRON to schedule the crawls as often as you wish.
-Here's an example using cURL and crontab:
+Here's an example using cURL and crontab to crawl once every hour:

 ```
 0 * * * * curl "http://example.com/warm-cache/warm.php?key=SECRET_KEY&url=http://example.com/sitemap.xml&sleep=0" >/dev/null 2>&1